jorgeferminrl/js-master/README.md

 07 - Switch - Switch allows to check different conditions

 08 - For - Is a control structure which loops the specified times

+09 - While - Is a loop which will be executed while a condition is true